mikerapa/Python-for-.Net-Developers/README.md

 Python is so highly regarded for data science and other applications that require high performance, while the language itself has a reputation for being slow.

 Python is very extensible.
-You can write your libraries in C, Rust, Go, or other languages if your projects requires higher performance than Python alone can provide.
+You can write your libraries in C, Rust, Go, or other languages if your projects require higher performance than Python alone can provide.
 Many popular librabries in the Python echosystem are written in C, or other compiled languages.

-Recent versions of Python (3.10 and 3.11) included significant performance optimizations.
+Recent versions of Python, especially 3.10 through 3.12, included significant performance optimizations.